Questions about applying to Sun Valley Community School?

 Yes.
-Sun Valley Community School has a need-based financial aid policy.
-For a school our size, we award a substantial amount of financial aid each year.
+Sun Valley Community School has a need-based tuition assistance policy.
+For a school our size, we award a substantial amount of tuition assistance each year.
 Our admission decisions are made need-blind, without regard to a family's financial situation.
 We believe no qualified student should be denied enrollment because his or her family cannot afford tuition.
 It is also important to remember that an independent school education is a choice for families.
 Both the school and the families make significant financial sacrifices to support this choice.
 We review each application for tuition assistance by the same guidelines and evaluate individual family needs relative to others in our school.
 For more information, visit the Tuition Assistance page.

 Because Sun Valley is a destination resort, our applicants come from many different regions within the United States and from foreign countries.
 While the majority of our applicants currently live in the Wood River Valley (which consists of Sun Valley, Ketchum, Hailey, and Bellevue), every year we have families who apply from all around the United States and the world.